 Nothing in this LCFS regulation (Cal.
 Code Regs., tit.
 17, §§ 95480 et seq.) may be construed to amend, repeal, modify, or change in any way the California reformulated gasoline regulations (CaRFG, Cal.Code Regs., tit.
 13, §§ 2260 et seq.), the California diesel fuel regulations (Cal.Code Regs., tit.
 13, §§ 2281-2285 and Cal.
 Code Regs., tit.
 17, § 93114), or any other applicable State or federal requirements.
 A person, including the regulated entity as that term is defined in the LCFS regulation, who is subject to the LCFS regulation or other State and federal regulations, shall be solely responsible for ensuring compliance with all applicable LCFS requirements and other State and federal requirements, including the CaRFG requirements and obtaining any necessary approvals, exemptions, or orders from either the State or federal government.

 Transportation fuel derived from palm oil or palm derivatives is ineligible for LCFS credit generation.
-Any volumes of transportation fuel derived from palm oil or palm derivatives reported through the LCFS program must be assigned the ULSD carbon intensity found in Table 7-1 of the LCFS regulation.
+Any volumes of transportation fuel derived from palm oil or palm derivatives reported through the LCFS Data Management System must be assigned the ULSD carbon intensity found in Table 7-1 of the LCFS regulation.

 For projects that break ground after December 31, 2029, pathways for bio-CNG, bio-LNG, and bio-L-CNG used in CNG vehicles are ineligible for LCFS credit generation after December 31, 2040.
-Any volumes of bio-CNG, bio-LNG, and bio-L-CNG used in CNG vehicles reported through the LCFS program after December 31, 2040, must be assigned the ULSD carbon intensity found in Table 7-1 of the LCFS regulation.
+Any volumes of bio-CNG, bio-LNG, and bio-L-CNG used in CNG vehicles reported through the LCFS Data Management System after December 31, 2040, must be assigned the ULSD carbon intensity found in Table 7-1 of the LCFS regulation.

-Effective January 1, 2030, hydrogen dispensed as a vehicle fuel must be at least 80 percent renewable.
-Effective January 1, 2035, hydrogen produced using fossil gas as a feedstock is ineligible for LCFS credit generation unless biomethane attributes are matched to the hydrogen production as described in Section 95488.8(i)(2).
-Any volumes of hydrogen produced using fossil gas as a feedstock beginning January 1, 2035, must be assigned the ULSD carbon intensity found in Table 7-1 of the LCFS regulation, as well as an EER of 1.
+Effective January 1, 2030, hydrogen dispensed as a vehicle fuel must comprise at least 80 percent of the following: Renewable hydrogen, hydrogen produced with accompanying carbon capture and sequestration technology, or a combination of renewable hydrogen and hydrogen produced with accompanying carbon capture and sequestration technology.
+Any volumes of hydrogen that do not meet the requirements of this subsection must be assigned the ULSD carbon intensity found in Table 7-1 of the LCFS regulation, as well as an EER of 1.
+Effective January 1, 2035, hydrogen produced using fossil gas as a feedstock is ineligible for LCFS credit generation unless biomethane attributes are matched to 100 percent of the hydrogen production as described in Section 95488.8(i)(2) or 100 percent of the hydrogen is produced with accompanying carbon capture and sequestration technology.

 Biomass-based diesel produced from soybean oil, canola oil, and sunflower oil is eligible for LCFS credits for up to twenty percent combined of total biomass-based diesel annual production reporting, by company, based on the following transaction types: production in California, produced for import, and import.
 Any reported quantities of biomass-based diesel produced from soybean oil, canola oil, and sunflower oil in excess of twenty percent on a company-wide basis will be assigned a carbon intensity equivalent to the carbon intensity benchmark shown in Table 2 in Section 95484(e) for the applicable data reporting year, or the certified carbon intensity for the associated fuel pathway – whichever is greater.
 For companies which have submitted a biomass-based diesel pathway certification application under CA-GREET3.0 or which have a certified biomass-based diesel pathway prior to the effective date of this regulation, this provision takes effect beginning January 1, 2028.